louvrmat000/Portfolio/Personal project Part 1.md

 Target Consumer: Anyone who will hear and listen

-Problem Statement: We humans are in charge of Earth, most of the time we control what happens on this planet and so it is also our duty to protect it and to make sure the planet does not suffer espeicially by our hands, making it lack oxygen is the worst because we will be affecting in a bad way all multicellular organisms!
+Problem Statement: We humans are in charge of Earth, most of the time we control what happens on this planet and so it is also our duty to protect it and to make sure the planet does not suffer especially by our hands, making it lacking oxygen is the worst because we will be affecting in a bad way all multicellular organisms!

-Design statement: I will continue and build up a website that desplay the ammount of oxygen needed for our current animal population.
+Design statement: I will continue and build up a website that display the amount of oxygen needed for our current animal population.

 ### Criterion B: Planning ###

 Develop a design specification:

-Display a number of trees, has entries staiting what I did and why
+Display a number of trees, has entries stating what I did and why

 Develop Design ideas:

 Have a big number, small entries

-have a small number but bigger entries
+Have a small number but bigger entries

 Present the the chosen design: